kitsonk/controller/README.rst

 .. contents ::
     :depth: 2

-**dojo-controller** is a Dojo based package that impliments the concepts of Commands and Actions in order to allow developers to easily abstract and centralise their control code in an application.
+**dojo-controller** is a Dojo based package that implements the concepts of Commands and Actions in order to allow developers to easily abstract and centralise their control code in an application.

-This code is based on modules from `maqetta <http://maqetta.org/>`_.
+This code is based on modules from `Maqetta <http://maqetta.org/>`_.

 dojo-controller/command
 =======================